KemperIO/midi-pose-cycler/bpyref.md

-# Blender Python API Quick Reference for MIDI Pose Cycler
+# Blender Python API Reference (bpyref)

+**IMPORTANT**: Always research and update from official docs at https://docs.blender.org/api/4.5/ When searching docs, respect robots.txt (no 2.79 paths allowed).
+This file should be updated when we learn new things from researching the official API docs.

 ## Core Concepts